brianmueller/cssi-curriculum/_lessons/app-engine/04-gae-fortune-teller-8-ball.md

   language: app-engine
 ---
 #Fortune Teller App:
-Let's keep adding to the Fortune Teller Apps we started earlier.
+Let's keep adding to the fortune-teller apps we started earlier.
 We need some more handlers!

+Add a new path to your project:
 ## Path 2

 ### **Magic 8-Ball**